 - In your classes, how do you accommodate different skill and fitness levels?

 We provide classes geared toward different levels; usually, coordinates with how long they have been training.

 - What are the top 3 exercises you recommend for every client?

 This is a hard one to answer.
-Ever client is different and has different fitness levels or needs.
-If no equipment involved, squats and push-ups; But if access to weights, add bench presses and dead lifts.
+Every client is different and has different fitness levels or needs.
+If no equipment involved, squats and push-ups; But if access to weights, add bench presses and deadlifts.